 Avalon Preserve is a 76 acre tract of fields and forests, connecting to Avalon Park by the red trail, which crosses Rhododendron Road to the west.
-Historic Shep Jones Lane and a network of hiking paths provide access to all parts of the preserve and also connect to the Nature Conservancy’s East Farm Preserve adjoining Avalon from the south.
+Historic Shep Jones Lane and a network of hiking paths provide access to all parts of the preserve and also connect to East Farm Preserve adjoining Avalon from the south.
 All together there are approximately 140 acres of protected land for wildlife habitat and human enjoyment.

 The farm fields, in agricultural use for as many as 300 years, have been turned into grass and wildflower meadows.
 In addition to pleasing the eye, this environment encourages population by birds and small animals, which require and can thrive in such an environment.